Sathwik2202/USSFC-Net/README.md

 ## USSFCNet for Remote Sensing Change Detection

-This repository implements **USSFCNet**, a U-Net–style Siamese network with **Multi-Scale Dilated Convolution + Self-Statistics Feature Calibration (MSDConv-SSFC)** blocks for binary change detection between two remote sensing images.
+This repository implements **USSFCNet**, a U-Net–style Siamese network with **Multi-Scale Dilated Convolution + Spatial-Spectral Feature Cooperation (MSDConv-SSFC)** blocks for binary change detection between two remote sensing images.

 The code is configured for the **LEVIR-CD** dataset (building change detection) but can be adapted to other datasets with the same two-time-step input format.